Alfresco/docs-alfresco/digital-workspace/1.5/install/other-webserver.md

 ---
 title: Install into other webserver
 ---

 You can deploy Alfresco Digital Workspace into a different web server than where Alfresco Content Services is running.
 You can use another instance of Tomcat, a lightweight web server such as NGINX, or you can use a web server of your choice.
 First you need to install Alfresco Content Services 6.2 or above using the distribution zip.
-See [Installing using distribution zip](https://docs.alfresco.com/6.2/concepts/ch-install.html) for more information.
+See [Installing using distribution zip LINK ](https://docs.alfresco.com/6.2/concepts/ch-install.html) for more information.

 1. Log in to the Support Portal at [https://support.alfresco.com](https://support.alfresco.com/).